phimage/Prephirences/README.md

 ## Using xcode project ##

-1. Drag Prephirence.xcodeproj to your project/workspace or open it to compile it
+1. Drag Prephirences.xcodeproj to your project/workspace or open it to compile it
-2. Add the Prephirence framework to your project
+2. Add the Prephirences framework to your project

 ## Using [cocoapods](http://cocoapods.org/) ##

-Add `pod 'Prephirence', :git => 'https://github.com/phimage/Prephirence.git'` to your `Podfile` and run `pod install`.
+Add `pod 'Prephirences', :git => 'https://github.com/phimage/Prephirences.git'` to your `Podfile` and run `pod install`.
 Add `use_frameworks!` to the end of the `Podfile`.

 # Licence #
 ```